-EUDR Terms and Definitions FSC Terms and Definitions Agricultural use Term not explicitly defined in the FSC system, but implicit in the FSC definition of 'non-forest land-use' in <FSC-'agricultural use' means the use of land for the STD-60-004 International Generic Indicators Standard>. purpose of agriculture, including agricultural plantations and set- aside The term has been incorporated in < ADVICE-20-007-24 agricultural areas, and for rearing livestock.
+EUDR Terms and Definitions FSC Terms and Definitions Agricultural use Term not explicitly defined in the FSC system, but implicit in the FSC definition of 'non-forest land-use' in < FSC-STD-60-004 'agricultural use' means the use of land for the International Generic Indicators Standard>. purpose of agriculture, including for agricultural plantations and set- aside agricultural areas, and The term has been incorporated in <ADVICE-20-007-24 for rearing livestock.
 Deforestation-free products from FSC certified management units> and the definition adopted.
-Deforestation Term has not been explicitly defined in the FSC forest 'deforestation' means the conversion of management requirements.
-FSC Interpretations #INT-STD-01-004 01 and #INT-STD-01-004_04 provide the forest to agricultural use, whether humaninduced or not. clarification and normative connection to the EUDR definition for full alignment.
+Deforestation Term has not been explicitly defined in the FSC forest 'deforestation' means the conversion of forest to management requirements.
+FSC Interpretations #INT-STD-01-004\01 and #INT-STD-01-004\04 provide the clarification and agricultural use, whether human-induced or not. normative connection to the EUDR definition for full alignment.
 The EUDR definition has been adopted in the <FSC-PRO-60-006b FSC Risk Assessment Framework V2-0> Deforestation-free Term not explicitly defined in the FSC system.
+FSC definitions 'deforestation-free' means: that the relevant products contain, have been of conversion and degradation together with FSC Interpretations #INT-STD-01-004\01, #INT-STD-01-004\02, #INT-STD-01-004\04 and #INT-STD-01-004\05, and Advice Notes ADVICE-20-007-24 Deforestation-free products from FSC certified management units and ADVICE-20-007-02 Certification of primary forests provide the clarification and normative connection to the EUDR definition for full alignment.

-FSC 'deforestation-free' means: a) that the relevant products contain, have been fed with or have been made using, relevant commodities that were produced on land that has not been subject to deforestation after 31 December, 2020; and b) in the case of relevant products that b) in the case of relevant products that contain or have been made using wood, that the wood has been harvested from the forest without inducing forest degradation after 31 December, 2020.
+- a) that the relevant products contain, have been fed with or have been made using, relevant commodities that were produced on land that has not been subject to deforestation after 31 December, 2020; and - in the case of relevant products that contain or have been made using wood, that the wood has been harvested from the forest without inducing forest degradation after 31 December, 2020.